barryclark/jekyll-now/_posts/2024-3-19-Contains-Duplicate.md

 [Contains Duplicate](https://leetcode.com/problems/contains-duplicate/description/) was a pretty easy algorithm to take on as the first one.

 For this problem, the first thing that came to mind was brute forcing it.
-I quickly discarded this solution because of the time complexity O(n^2), I would have to iterate through the whole array n^2 of times with two nested for loops.
+I quickly discarded this solution because of the time complexity O(n^2), I would have to iterate through the whole array n^2 times using two nested for loops.

 ![brute force example]({{ site.baseurl }}/images/brute_alg1.png)

 Then, I thought of a faster way of doing things.
-I could iterate only once while checking at another list if that number had already appeared.
-So I created another array called _viewed_ that would entail all the numbers that appeared on the original nums array.
-So I basically was saying _is this number from the nums array on my \*\*\_viewed_\*\* array?_ if so, there's a duplicate and I would return True.
-If not, I would append that number to \_viewed_.
+I could iterate through nums once while checking at another list if that number had appeared before.
+So I created another array called _viewed_ that would have all the numbers that previously appeared on the original nums array.
+I was basically asking: "Is this number, from the nums array, on my _viewed_ array?"
+If so, that number has already appeard and there's a duplicate.
+Return True.
+If not, I would append that number to _viewed_.
-This would have a complexity of O(n) because at most, I need to iterate through the list once.
-Also, there is a space complexity of O(n) because in the worst case, I will need to add all the n elements of _nums_ to _viewed_.
+This has a time complexity of O(n) because at most, I need to iterate through the entire list once.
+Also, the space complexity is of O(n) because at worst, I need to append all the elements that _nums_ has to _viewed_.

 ![optimal example]({{ site.baseurl }}/images/optimal_alg1.png)